 5. Hold a Reflector to Get Rid of Shadows

-If you’re working in a studio, you might find it difficult to light every part of your dog’s features.
+If you’re working in a studio, you might find it difficult to light every part of your puppy’s features.
 The popular side light technique, which is often used in portrait photography, doesn’t always look flattering in dog photography.

 Your goal is to cast an even amount of light on your entire subject and make their eyes sparkle.